A Guide to Fine-Tuning FunctionGemma

 When asked “What are the best practices for writing a simple recursive function in Python?” a generic model defaults to Google.

-For a query like “What is the reimbursement limit for travel meals?” the model must know that this is an internal‑policy question.
+When asked “What is the reimbursement limit for travel meals?” the model needs to know that this is an internal‑policy question.

 The Solution